-The Clerks' Room is headed by Simon Butler.
-He has over 20 years' experience in the Temple and leads a committed team - David Fardon, Ben Cressey, Ross Chapman and Tom Tracy.
-Our Chambers' Administrator Vicky Beasley also works with Simon on business development matters.
+The Clerks' Room is comprised of a committed team - David Fardon, Tom Tracy and Ryan Fellows - with our Chambers' Administrator Vicky Beasley assisting with business development matters.

 The entire clerking team is dedicated to providing a first class service to our clients, and first class counsel whatever the case and at whatever level of experience is required.
 We actively monitor our service by conducting regular surveys of our clients to check that we are delivering what we promise to and giving them the opportunity to suggest any areas where we can offer more.
 The results are regularly reviewed by the Clerk's Room, the Management Committee and individual barristers.